anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **Property Manager Dashboard - Dynamic Property Selection for Resident Invitations (2025-05-24):**
   - Created `src/components/PropertyManager/PropertyManagerPropertiesList.tsx` to allow PMs to view and select their managed properties.
   - Integrated `PropertyManagerPropertiesList` into `src/components/Dashboard.tsx` for the Property Manager role.
+- **Seed Script Enhancement (`scripts/seedTemplates.js`) (2025-05-24):**
+  - Modified the script to accept an `--env` command-line flag (`emulator` or `production`).
+  - Defaults to `emulator` if no flag is provided, automatically setting `FIRESTORE_EMULATOR_HOST="localhost:8080"` if not already set.
+  - If `--env=production` is used, it prompts the user for explicit confirmation ("Y" or "yes") before attempting to connect to the live Firestore database, as a safety measure.
+  - Updated logging to clearly indicate the target environment.
+## 3. Next Steps

+- **Invitation System (Phase 3 - Refinement & Testing):**
+  - Thoroughly test all invitation flows: Admin invites PM, PM creates Property, PM invites Resident (including the new dynamic property selection), invitee accepts and signs up (email/password and social).
+  - Verify email content and links.
+  - Manually add email templates from `docs/` to Firestore `templates` collection if not already done (can use the enhanced `seedTemplates.js` script for this).
+- **Admin Dashboard - Properties Management:**
+  - Begin implementation of property CRUD operations for Admins as per project roadmap.
+- **Continue with Project Roadmap:** Proceed with other features outlined in `projectRoadmap.md`.
   - Updated `Dashboard.tsx` to manage `selectedPropertyIdForPM` state.
   - Modified the Property Manager section in `Dashboard.tsx` to include tabs for "My Properties" and "Invite Resident".
   - The `InviteResidentForm` in `Dashboard.tsx` now receives the dynamic `selectedPropertyIdForPM` and `organizationId`, and conditionally renders an `Alert` if no property is selected.